 COVID-19 Protocols: Protect Your Mountain

 Mt.
-Spokane is committed to a responsible operating plan that aligns with Federal, State, and County direction.
-As both a major employer and winter recreational opportunity in Spokane, Washington, we understand the importance of putting the health and safety of our guests, staff, and communities first.
+Spokane is committed to a responsible operating plan that aligns with Federal, State, and County direction about preventing the spread of COVID-19.
+As both a major employer and winter recreation destination, we understand the importance of putting the health and safety of our guests, staff, and communities first.
 Our 2020-21 winter operating plan is the product of extensive collaboration with industry partners such as the NSAA, Ski Rockies NW, Spokane County, and others.
 Please note that these procedures could change at any time.
+Check this page for the most up-to-date guidelines before arriving at the mountain.
+Mt.
+Spokane cannot guarantee that you won’t be exposed to COVID-19 at the mountain.

 LIFTS + LIFTLINES